 Unconscious teeth grinding or rubbing the teeth together is very common.
 It is thought that about 50% of us grind to some degree.
 Though commonly referred to as a habit, the truth is that bruxism is a chronic condition, and patients who experience it often can’t stop even if they wanted to.
 The good news… Read more »

-Dental crowns serve a surprisingly wide range of purposes within the scope of restorative dentistry.
+Dental crowns can be made of many different materials.
+They serve a surprisingly wide range of purposes within the scope of restorative dentistry.
 They can cap a dental implant, provide structural support after a root canal, and restore the function of a cracked or broken tooth.
-While many of us still imagine a bright gold tooth when we think of dental crowns, advances… Read more »
+While many of us still imagine a bright gold… Read more »

 Did you know that our tooth enamel is the hardest substance in the human body?
 Our teeth are meant to withstand bite force, bacteria, and trauma.
 Unfortunately, our teeth can still become cracked or chipped.
 At Lake Forest Dental Arts, we can repair and restore a damaged tooth.
 In today’s blog, your Chicago Cosmetic… Read more »

 A broken tooth can occur out of nowhere.
 Whether it’s the result of an unexpected blow to the mouth or gradual wear to the tooth, a broken tooth can be a very serious shock.
 Thus, it is good to have a plan of action should such a situation occur.
-Read below as your Lake Forest IL… Read more »
+Read below as Dr. James Fondriest,… Read more »

 You may not realize just how serious tooth loss is until you’ve actually lost some or all of your teeth.
 Even if you haven’t lost your teeth, damaged teeth can seriously impair the function and appearance of your mouth, as well as your overall oral health.
 In the past, dentists relied on dentures and bridges… Read more »